Blinken in Morocco amid shifts in Mideast, NAfrica diplomacy | Law-Order

 - Morocco

-US Secretary of State Antony Blinken was visiting Morocco Tuesday to discuss recent shifts in the diplomatic dynamic in the Middle East and North Africa that could upend some of the region's long-standing disputes.
+U.S. Secretary of State Antony Blinken called Tuesday for the expansion of new, major diplomatic shifts in the Middle East and North Africa that have upended the conventional wisdom about some of the region's longest-standing disputes.

-A day after an unprecedented gathering in Israel's Negev Desert with the Israeli foreign minister and their counterparts from four Arab nations that have normalized relations with Israel, Blinken was holding talks with senior Moroccan officials to look at opportunities for expanding those ties.
-In Morocco and again in Algeria on Wednesday, Blinken will also be exploring options for helping end the neighbours' festering row over Western Sahara after new developments offered fresh hope but added new complications for a resolution.
+Visiting Morocco just a day after an unprecedented gathering in Israel's Negev Desert with the Israeli foreign minister and his counterparts from four Arab nations that have normalised relations with Israel, Blinken met senior Moroccan officials to discuss opportunities for expanding those ties.
+Then, in talks with the de facto leader of the United Arab Emirates at his private residence in the Moroccan capital, Blinken spoke of great opportunities and challenges in the region and beyond.
+The UAE recently angered the U.S. by hosting Syrian leader Bashar Assad and has expressed unease with the Biden administration's attempts to revive the languishing Iran nuclear deal.
+In Morocco ahead of a visit to Algeria on Wednesday, Blinken was exploring options for helping end the neighbours' festering dispute over the former Spanish colony of Western Sahara after new developments.

-In Rabat, he will also see the de facto ruler of the United Arab Emirates, Abu Dhabi's Crown Prince Sheikh Mohammed bin Zayed to try to ease U.S.-UAE tensions over a possible resurrection of the languishing 2015 Iran nuclear deal and a recent spat over a visit to the Emirates by Syrian leader Bashar Assad.

 The meeting between Blinken and Moroccan Foreign Minister Nasser Bourita was their second direct encounter in two days.
 The pair were together on Monday in the Israeli town of Sde Boker, where they each confirmed their countries' commitment to supporting a revitalized Middle East with growing ties between Israel and Arab states.

-In a rare endorsement of a Trump foreign policy initiative, the Biden administration has signaled its full backing for the Abraham Accords and pledged to try to expand and strengthen them.
+In a rare endorsement of a Trump foreign policy initiative, the Biden administration has signalled its full backing for the Abraham Accords and pledged to try to expand and strengthen them.
 However, while the administration has not revoked Trump's decision on Western Sahara, it has been largely silent on the matter.
+U.S. plans to build a consulate in the territory have not advanced since being announced by Trump in 2020.
 That has led to questions about whether Washington is fully on board with Moroccan sovereignty over the former Spanish colony.

 Just last week, Spain shifted its long-standing position on the territory by backing Morocco's plan to give Western Sahara more autonomy as long it remains under Moroccan control, calling it ''the most serious, realistic and credible" initiative for resolving the decades-long dispute.

+Blinken echoed the "serious, realistic and credible" phrase in addressing the Moroccan plan, but stopped short of a full endorsement, saying it represented "one potential approach'' to resolving the dispute.

+Bourita said the autonomy plan had been praised by many countries, including Spain and the United States, but that others — particularly in Europe — should get on board.
+"We think it's time for Europe mainly to get out of this comfort zone where people are supporting a process (and) shift into an outcome-oriented effort," he said.

-The move was immediately welcomed by Rabat, which reinstated its ambassador to Madrid after a 10-month absence.
-But it was sharply criticized by Algeria, which supports Western Sahara's Polisario Front independence movement, and recalled its ambassador to Spain.
+The Spanish move was immediately welcomed by Rabat, which reinstated its ambassador to Madrid after a 10-month absence.
+But it was sharply criticised by Algeria, which supports Western Sahara's Polisario Front independence movement, and recalled its ambassador to Spain.

-The Polisario called Spain's decision a "grave error" that yields to Morocco's leverage over the control of migrants crossing into Europe and accuses Madrid of taking sides in a dispute that the Spanish government for decades said could only be settled in a referendum held under UN auspices.
+The Polisario called Spain's decision a "grave error" that grew out of Morocco's leverage over the control of migrants crossing into Europe.
+It accuses Madrid of taking sides in a dispute that the Spanish government for decades said could only be settled in a referendum held under U.N. auspices.

+Later Tuesday, Blinken met Abu Dhabi's Crown Prince Sheikh Mohammed bin Zayed to try to ease U.S.-UAE tensions over a possible resurrection of the Iran nuclear deal, the recent spat over Assad's visit to the Emirates and Emirati concerns about rocket attacks against it by Iran-backed Houthi rebels in Yemen.

+Blinken spoke appreciatively of the UAE's leadership and courage in normalizing its relations with Israel and noted that the Emirati foreign minister had delivered strong remarks about normalising Arab-Israeli relations at the Negev Desert meeting in Israel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)